hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/196__shrImallalitAlAlitaH.md

 supporting my views too.
 So, I proclaim that if bhedAkAra doesn't dissolve by GYAna, then it must be real and it makes advaita impossible.
 I don't think you care about advaita-system.
-​

 > Hence it has been clarified that the 'jagat' will not be vanquished by
 > attaining the brahmavidyA.

-​Sure!
+Sure!
 That's why you need to read first adhikaraNam of brahmasUtra, if you could get the correct meaning without superimposing your pet theories on them.
-​

 > But the assumptions (like it is asarvaM, paricchinnaM, independent from